agentcentral vs Amazon Ads MCP Server.

 How does agentcentral handle writes safely?+

-Is Amazon’s MCP server free?+
+Is Amazon's Ads MCP Server free?+

 Which AI clients can use agentcentral?+